d-lynch95/Blue_Ocean_Travel/README.md

 ### Colour

 The colour scheme is a simple blue that reminds the user of the ocean and instills a desire to travel.
+The white background contrasts with the light blue font to create an easy yet eye catching colour palette.
 The colour scheme fits well with the company name and the company ethos of inspiring it's users to travel.
 The blue colour scheme was inspired by [BareFootCampers](https://www.barefootcampers.nz/) in New Zealand.

 ### Logo